- About Us

 After a minor car accident, you may be more annoyed than anything.
 Minor damage to your car can be an inconvenience to your busy schedule, but do not let frustration stop you from getting all the information you need from the offending driver.
 All parties involved should exchange insurance information and contact information.
 Take a picture of any damage caused to both vehicles and take a picture of the licence plate.

 Typically the police do not want to get involved in minor car accidents unless they have to.
 If damage over $2,000 is caused then the police should be involved and a formal accident report should be prepared.
 However if the damage is minor and can be handled privately between the parties, then the police should be left to handle other crises.
 If the driver who hit you is impaired, then call the police right away because a breathalyzer test will need to be administered right away.

 If you feel you may need to press charges against the offending driver or if there seems to be a problem with the insurance company, it is best to call your lawyer right away.
 Explain the situation to your lawyer and they will be able to advise you accordingly.
 It is always best to involve your lawyer from the beginning so you do not make any missteps along the way.

 Minor car accidents can be a nuisance but they can also cause more trouble than you may initially suspect.
 Knowing what to do when you’re involved in a fender bender can lead to a quicker resolve and will help put the incident in the past.
-If your case is more serious, contact Ontario Injury Lawyers in Kingston and Ottawa to arrange a consultation and discuss your case.
+If your case is more serious, contact Ontario Injury Lawyers in Kingston to arrange a consultation and discuss your case.